wmhilton-stoplight/platform-docs/6.-migrations/postman.md

 For each Postman Collection file you import into a project, a new OpenAPI specification file is created for it.
 There is currently no way to keep a Postman Collection and a Stoplight API specification in sync.
 If that's something you're interested in seeing in the product, add a note to the Stoplight [roadmap](https://roadmap.stoplight.io/tabs/7-under-consideration).

 Stoplight supports importing Postman Collection v2 and v2.1 files.

-> **Note**: this is only available for Stoplight Studio Web.
-To convert a Postman Collection to an OpenAPI Specification file directly, you can use the [APIMatic Transformer](https://www.apimatic.io/transformer/) online tool, or check the [postman-to-api repository](https://github.com/joolfe/postman-to-openapi) for a CLI option.

 ## Export a Postman Collection